sensedeep/sensedeep/README.md

     https://log.senselogs.com/

 SenseLogs is a single page application that will render in your browser.
+SenseLogs supports the Chrome, Firefox and Safari desktop browsers.

 ## Getting Started